yaricom/goNEAT/README.md

 ##### System Constraints
 1. The pole must remain upright within ±r the pole failure angle.
 2. The cart must remain within ±h of origin.
-3. The controller must always exert a non-zero force F,
+3. The controller must always exert a non-zero force F.

-where r is a pole failure angle (±12 ̊ from 0) and h is a track limit (±2.4 meters from the track centre).
+Where r is a pole failure angle (±12 ̊ from 0) and h is a track limit (±2.4 meters from the track centre).

 The simulation of the cart ends when either the pole exceeds the failure angle or the cart exceeds the limit of the track.
 The objective is to devise a controller that can keep the pole balanced for a defined length of simulation time.